 Improves healthcare outcomes

 During your first year of meeting Meaningful Use, you have to fulfill the criteria over a 90-day reporting period.
 After that, you have to demonstrate the criteria for a full calendar year.
-In 2014, providers beyond their first year of Meaningful Use will participate in a quarterly reporting period tied to quarters of the calendar year.

 If you’re participating in the Medicaid program, you can Adopt, Implement, or Upgrade (AIU) a certified EHR or demonstrate meaningful use of one in your first year to earn incentives.
 You would follow the reporting timeline starting next year.